-- Hart studied classics and ancient history, and philosophy at the University of Oxford.
+• Hart studied classics and ancient history, and philosophy at the University of Oxford.
 After World War II he taught philosophy since 1952 when he got the Chair of Jurisprudence in Oxford after A. L. Goodhart, until 1968.
-His inaugural speech was on Definition and Theory in Jurisprudence. - Instead of building theories on the back of definitions, he argued, jurists must work at analysing the use of legal language in the practical workings of law.
-In this respect Hart also revitalized British analytical jurisprudence "by recasting it in the mould of linguistic philosophy" (N. D. McCormick).
-His approach to legal theory can be seen as a reaction to the command theory, and he presented a critical view, that Austin's theory is unable to distinguish pure
+His inaugural speech was on Definition and Theory in Jurisprudence.
+Instead of building theories on the back of definitions, he argued, jurists must work at analysing the use of legal language in the practical workings of law.
+In this respect Hart also revitalized British analytical jurisprudence by recasting it in the mould of linguistic philosophy" (N. D. McCormick).
+His approach to legal theory is a reaction to the command theory.
+He presented a critical view, that Austin's theory is unable to distinguish pure power from an accepted set of institutions, unable to distinguish the orders of terrorists from a legal system

-• The Concept of Law by H. L. A. Hart was published in 1961.
+- The Concept of Law by H. L. A. Hart was published in 1961.
 The book presented a new view of law and dealt with a number of other jurisprudential topics, as the nature of justice, moral and legal obligation, natural law.
-Second edition, first published in 1994, is concerned first of all with Dworkin's arguments against Hart's theory.

-In 1963 he published his Law, Liberty, and Morality, later on Essays in the Philosophy of Law under the title Punishment and Responsibility (1968).
+Second edition, first published in 1994, is concerned first of all with Dworkin's arguments against Hart's theory. - In 1963 he published his Law, Liberty, and Morality, later on Essays in the Philosophy of Law under the title Punishment and Responsibility (1968).